 Recently, I was one of the best men at a friend’s wedding.
 I already had a reading and a speech to do, plus I wanted to spend my time catching up with very old friends, so I wasn’t going to film anything at it.
 In something of a very last minute decision, I chucked my camera, one cheap vintage lens (with adaptor ring), a Sony voice recorder, one 32GB card and one battery in my luggage.

 I literally only filmed maybe 15 minutes of footage over the 2 days.
 In the ceremony, I set the camera to film in 4k and sat it on my knee, which I stuck out into the aisle a little bit.
 I certainly didn’t want to draw any attention to myself.
 I reckoned I could just crop into the image, rotate and stabilise it to get a better image in post.
 During the Ceilidh, I was in a rush between dances and pretty tired and didn’t check the settings on my lens properly.
 I must have spun the aperture ring or ND filter a bit in the rush and just using ISO to expose meant that the image was noisier than a death metal concert.
 Denoiser III helped a bit with that.

 But the aim was always to try and capture something of the moments, not worry about whether a certain resolution is at its best, or to ensure that all footage was wobble free.
 The end result was rough and ready but the bride (who was totally surprised to receive anything at all) said it very much captured the spirit of the wedding.

 Watch it below, but be warned; it begins with some gratuitous, but pixelated, nudity.

 Would I turn up to a paying client with this set up?
-No. Does it make me thing more about the shots I take, rather than the kit I should use to take them?
+No. Does it make me think more about the shots I take, rather than the kit I should use to take them?
 Absolutely.

-If you’d like to enjoy discuss how our approach to wedding videos can create a magical memento of your day, get in touch today.
+If you’d like to discuss how our approach to wedding videos can create a magical memento of your day, get in touch today.